xlson/graphite-presentation/showoff/graphite/030-composer.md

 !SLIDE
 [ demo: compose-a-graph ]

-.notes Apply a function, nonNegativeDerivative
+.notes Apply a function, nonNegativeDerivative, talk about composability, how different data can be combined easily